-- a) the supply voltage(s) and frequency; - b) the maximum and minimum ambient temperature(s); - c) an indication of the degree of protection (see 6.2); - d) clear indications for the connection in different supply voltage circuits; - e) a listing and a diagram of the programme times and details of their adjustment range(s) if any; - f) the maximum current rating of the output terminals; - g) the position(s) in which the system can be mounted; - h) the voltage and the frequency of the automatic burner control systems' circuit(s); - i) the type of flame sensor(s) which can be applied.
-If the adjustment of the flame sensor sensitivity can cause an unsafe situation, the means of adjustment shall be suitably protected by the system installer; - j) the type reference of the corresponding optical flame sensor(s) and the temperature range they can withstand;
+- a) the supply voltage(s) and frequency; - b) the maximum and minimum ambient temperature(s); - c) an indication of the degree of protection (see 6.2); - d) clear indications for the connection in different supply voltage circuits; - e) a listing and a diagram of the programme times and details of their adjustment range(s) if any; - f) the maximum current rating of the output terminals;

-- k) the length and the type of cable for the connection of the flame sensor and other external components (see also 8.5.2, 8.6.2, 8.71.1); - I) a typical external wiring diagram; - m) the rated input in W of the system itself, if higher than 25 W; - n) the classification in accordance with clause 4. - o) the value of the supply voltage where deenergization of the output terminals for the valve takes place.(8.2.2.4) - p) when an acoustic flame sensor is used, the supplier of the sensor shall give instruction about adjustment and testing of the switching points. - NOTE The following data provided by the manufacturer may be of use to the test authority:
+- g) the position(s) in which the system can be mounted; - the voltage and the frequency of the automatic burner control systems' circuit(s); - i) the type of flame sensor(s) which can be applied.
+If the adjustment of the flame sensor sensitivity can cause an unsafe situation, the means of adjustment shall be suitably protected by the system installer; - j) the type reference of the corresponding optical flame sensor(s) and the temperature range they can withstand; - k) the length and the type of cable for the connection of the flame sensor and other external components (see also 8.5.2, 8.6.2, 8.7.1.1); - a typical external wiring diagram; - m) the rated input in W of the system itself, if higher than 25 W; - n) the classification in accordance with Clause 4; - o) the value of the supply voltage where deenergization of the output terminals for the valve takes place (8.2.2.4); - p) when an acoustic flame sensor is used, the supplier of the sensor shall give instruction about adjustment and testing of the switching points; - q) If the system is intended to be used in DC supplied mobile applications (see Annex C) or if required by any other application, the resistance to vibration shall be declared by the manufacturer.

+NOTE 1 The following data provided by the manufacturer may be of use to the test authority:

-a) operational specification.
+a) operational specification;

-A minimum operating temperature range of 0 °C to 60 °C is required.
-(See 8.1.);
+A minimum operating temperature range of 0 °C to 60 °C is required (see 8.1.);

-- b) declarations as required by table 7.2 of EN 60730-2-5 : 19952001; - c) operational life (normally number of cycles).
+- b) declarations as required by Table 7.2 of EN 60730-2-5:2002; - c) operational life (normally number of cycles).
 A minimum life of 250 000 is required.
-(See 6.5.); - d) minimum cycling time from start to start for continued satisfactory operation;

-e) a complete fault analysis covering the characteristic failure modes of all components (see annex A.1 and if applicable A.2) and the effect of such failures on other components and the operation of the system;

-f) the procedure for fault finding to be adopted while servicing to the system;

-g) sufficient design details to enable assessment of the safety functions.
-This shall include the manufacturer's design calculation on the effect of tolerance on critical circuit components;

-h) installation, servicing and maintenance instructions and details of replacement parts;

-i) manufacturer's test schedules and relevant supplementary information;

-j) circuit diagram complete with component list with circuit reference, electrical ratings, relevant operating stresses and tolerances;

-k) software documentation (where applicable);

-I) component specifications including:
+(See 6.4.); - d) minimum cycling time from start to start for continued satisfactory operation; - e) a complete fault analysis covering the characteristic failure modes of all components (see Annex A) and the effect of such failures on other components and the operation of the system; - f) the procedure for fault finding to be adopted while servicing to the system; - g) sufficient design details to enable assessment of the safety functions.
+This shall include the manufacturer's design calculation on the effect of tolerance on critical circuit components; - h) installation, servicing and maintenance instructions and details of replacement parts; - i) manufacturer's test schedules and relevant supplementary information; - j) circuit diagram complete with component list with circuit reference, electrical ratings, relevant operating stresses and tolerances; - k) software documentation (where applicable); - I) component specifications including:

+'''

+type;

+values;

+tolerances;

+ratings;

+operating values;

-type; values; tolerances; ratings; operating values; component manufacturer / supplier;
+component manufacturer / supplier;

+'''